Big Ten moves men’s basketball tournament to Indianapolis

 Organizers hope that confining the tournament to one location will limit the risk of contracting and spreading the coronavirus, which could derail a team’s postseason hopes.
 The NCAA tournament ends with the Final Four on April 3 and the national title game on April 5.
 The 2020 tournament was canceled because of the pandemic, and the NCAA decided early on that it would hold this year’s edition in one region.

 Indianapolis is part of the usual rotation for the Big Ten’s conference tournaments.
 Since the event’s inception in 1998, the Big Ten tournament has been held in either Chicago or Indianapolis in all but two years.
 Chicago will host the tournament in 2023, and Indianapolis will still hold the event as planned next year.
-Last season’s tournament at Lucas Oil Stadium was canceled after the first day of games because of the coronavirus.
+Last season’s tournament in Indianapolis was canceled after the first day of games because of the coronavirus.

-The Big Ten’s women’s basketball tournament was already schedule to be held in Indianapolis from March 9-13 at Bankers Life Fieldhouse, which is half a mile from Lucas Oil Stadium.
+The Big Ten’s women’s basketball tournament was already scheduled to be held in Indianapolis from March 9-13 at Bankers Life Fieldhouse, which is half a mile from Lucas Oil Stadium.

+The Big Ten’s decision to move the men’s tournament was made by the conference’s administrators council, which includes the athletic directors and senior women administrators from all 14 schools, and in collaboration with university presidents and chancellors.

 Some coaches have publicly questioned the value of conference tournaments this season.
 Automatic bids for the champions give every team a path to the NCAA tournament, but for teams that feel assured a spot, the conference event could be viewed as a risk.
 If players contract the virus the week before the NCAA tournament, there presumably wouldn’t be enough time for them to isolate, recover and return to play.
-All players and staff must show seven consecutive coronavirus tests before arriving in Indianapolis for the NCAA tournament.
+All players and staff must show seven consecutive negative coronavirus tests before arriving in Indianapolis for the NCAA tournament.

 The Big Ten’s effort to finish the regular season with 140 games — 20 for each team — has becoming increasingly challenging.
 If teams play an uneven number of games, seeding for the conference tournament and determining a regular season champion would be more complicated than usual.